 Al Smith Returns

 Al Smith defeated Nathan Miller in 1922.
 Smith not only opposed Prohibition but personally bought illegal bootleg alcohol himself.
-A measure to repeal Mullan-Gage, known as the Dunnigan bill, failed to pass by one vote.
-However, he soon signed into law a measure known as the Culliver bill.
+A measure to repeal Mullan-Gage, known as the Dunnigan bill.
+It failed to pass by one vote.
+But he soon signed into law a measure known as the Culliver bill.

 The Culliver law replaced the Mullan-Gage Act.
 Then the federal prohibition director asked state troopers and local law enforcement officers to help arrest Prohibition violators .

-Declining support for Prohibition made obtaining convictions increasingly difficult.
+Declining support for Prohibition made obtaining convictions increasingly hard.
 Passage of the federal Jones Act of 1929 made violations of Prohibition laws a felony rather than a misdemeanor.
 It also increased maximum penalties.
-Nevertheless, the penalties actually imposed in both New York State and the rest of the nation remained low.
+But the penalties actually imposed in both New York State and the rest of the nation remained low.

 Prohibition Support Collapsed

-Federal Prohibition officials inadvertently promoted Repeal by announcing that effective enforcement in the state would require hiring a one hundred-fold increase in the number of Prohibition agents.
+Federal Prohibition officials inadvertently promoted Repeal.
+They did this by announcing that effective enforcement in the state would require hiring a one hundred-fold increase in the number of Prohibition agents.

 The state legislature reacted by passing a law calling for a constitutional convention.
 The purpose was to overturn the disastrous “experiment in social engineering.”
 New York State residents decided that was impossible to enforce Prohibition.
 They also believed that it created rather than solved problems.

 Everest, A. Rum Across the Border: The Prohibition Era in Northern New York.
-Syracuse: Syracuse U Press, 1991.
 (Covers dry laws in New York.)